-Nine Lines From Literature For World Mental Health Day
+Ten Lines From Literature For World Mental Health Day 2020

-"No one is useless in this world who lightens the burden of another." - Dickens.
+2. "No one is usless in this world who lightens the burdens of another." - Charles Dickens.

-"The world breaks everyone.
-Afterwards many are strong at the broken places." - Ernest Hemingway.
+4. "The world breaks everyone and afterward many are strong at the broken places." - Ernest Hemingway.

-"Beware; I am fearless, and therefore powerful." - Mary Shelley.
+5. "Beware; for I am fearless, and therefore powerful." - Mary Shelley.

-"Well now that we have seen each other, said the unicorn.
-If you believe in me, I'll believe in you." - Lewis Carroll.
+7. "Well, now that we have seen each other" said the Unicorn, "if you believe in me, I'll believe in you." - Lewis Carroll.

 8. "There are darknesses in life and there are lights; you are one of the lights." - Bram Stoker.